Water Purification Systems

 The primary hard water minerals are calcium and magnesium (the hardness minerals), while iron and manganese (“The Stainers”) can also be found in water, mostly in private wells.
 Depending on whether the contaminant’s form is in solution or particulate, these contaminants can be removed with a water softener and/or a properly specified sediment water filtration installation.
 For more on hard water, see hard water usgs.

 The maximum allowable level (per the Environmental Protection Agency) for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can have very noticeable, even damaging affects on your home’s water quality.

 Any water purification system recommendation should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.
 In summary, controlling your Arlington water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
 Proper on-going maintenance is also critical to maintain a consistent level of great water quality.

-H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton & Hudson, MA.
+H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton & Stow, MA.
 Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com.
 Contact us at firstname.lastname@example.org or 978-777-8330.